Senior Director of Human Resources

 proudly Serving our community since july 2015

 Chick-fil-A Chambers Town Center was welcomed into the Baytown/Mont Belvieu community and opened in July of 2015.
-The heart of our business is to offer a positive, warming environment for our community as well as for our wonderful staff and to offer a place for people to come to restore themselves.
-We strive daily to serve our guests with a genuine heart and to be the best part of our your day.
+The heart of our business is to offer a positive, warming environment for our community.
+We also want to offer a place for people to come to restore themselves not only physically but emotionally.
+We strive daily to serve our guests with a genuine, caring heart and to be the best part of your day.
 Truett Cathy said it best, "We should be about more than just selling chicken.
 We should be a part of our customers' lives and the communities in which we serve."
 We are proud to be a foundation in our community and hope to continue to become your restaurant of choice.

 “To glorify God by being a faithful steward of all that is entrusted to us and to have a positive influence on all who come into contact with Chick-fil-A.”

 “Food is essential to life, therefore make it good.”